Acute Flaccid Myelitis

 Experts are still doing research to find the exact cause of AFM.
 It may be linked to certain viruses.
 This includes the West Nile virus and ones that can cause other illnesses, such as colds or rashes.

 The main symptom is weakness in one or more arms or legs, with a loss of muscle tone and reflexes.
 Other symptoms may include:

-Drooping or weakness in the face or eyes.
+- Drooping or weakness in the face or eyes.

-Pain in the arms or legs.
+- Pain in the neck, back, arms, or legs.

 Symptoms of acute flaccid myelitis usually come on suddenly.